Low Back Pain Treatment: A Spokane Valley WA Chiropractor’s Perspective

 What causes low back pain?

 There are many causes of lower back pain.
 Sometimes the pain can be from an acute injury like a fall or accident.
-Other times it can develop over time from poor ergonomics and posture, sleep positioning, or work, which is why at River City Chiropractic Spokane Valley we make sure to gather a very detailed history so we can focus in finding and correcting the cause of the low back pain.
+Other times it can develop over time from poor ergonomics and posture, sleep positioning, or work, which is why at River City Chiropractic in Spokane Valley WA we make sure to gather a very detailed history so we can focus in finding and correcting the cause of the low back pain.

 How should I sleep with lower back pain?